Duimon/Gallery-Guides/docs/_posts/2021-09-28-Install-with-Git-Duimon-Mega-Bezel.markdown

 header-img: "img/guides-bg.jpg"
 tags: [tag01, tag02]
 categories: [cat01, cat02]
-comments: "true"
+comments: "false"
+---

-<p> You can install everything to a local clone and update using the following method.
+You can install everything to a local clone and update using the following method.

 1. Install Git. [https://git-scm.com/downloads](https://git-scm.com/downloads) using the default settings.
 2. Enter the "/Retroarch/shaders" folder and create a "Mega_Bezel_Community" folder if one does not exist.